JohnComo/slackbot/README.md

 # slackbot
-This project was guided by PyCharm by JetBrains YouTube livestream.
+This project was guided by PyCharm by JetBrains YouTube livestream and TWT.